psouranis/psouranis.github.io/_pages/about.md

 Currently, I work as a Senior Data Scientist at Deutsche-Telekom in Thessaloniki.
 Previously I worked for Altair Engineering, Accenture and Deus Ex Machina.

 I enjoy teamwork and continuous learning, always looking to apply new ideas in data science to solve real-world problems.

+## About This Site

+The main purposes of this website are listed here:

+- Discuss the mathematics and the technical details of machine learning, deep learning, and computer science theories
+- Document the implementation of algorithms for solving real problems
+- Present any interesting idea
+- Record my personal achievements
+- Keep track of thousand interesting things that I will probably forget in 2 weeks